Liver cancer at Epworth

 Hepatocellular carcinoma is the most common type of liver cancer and usually develops when the patient also suffers from chronic liver disease.

 Cholangiocarcinoma is a rare type of liver cancer.
-It is also known as bile duct cancer as the cancer begins in the connecting tubes that take bile form the liver and pass it to the small bowel.
+It is also known as bile duct cancer as the cancer begins in the connecting tubes that take bile from the liver and pass it to the small bowel.

 - Hepatocellular carcinoma